frapontillo/knockout-rest/README.md

 Every RESTful Action on entities accepts a success callback.
 An error callback will be implemented in the future.

 ## Change tracking
-All entities have a few observables thraking the state of the entity itself.
+All entities have a few observables tracking the state of the entity itself.

  * `isUpdating` checks if an entity is currently being updated from the server.
  * `isLoaded` checks if an entity is loaded.